PaddlePaddle/PaddleSeg/EISeg/README_EN.md

 - Thanks for [Weibin Liao](https://github.com/MrBlankness) to provide the pretrain model of ResNet50_DeeplabV3.

+- Thanks for support of [Junjie Guo](https://github.com/Guojunjie08) and [Jiajun Feng](https://github.com/richarddddd198) on MRSpineSeg model.
 ## Citation

 If you find our project useful in your research, please consider citing ：